 \subsection{Organization of the paper}

 In section 2, we recall the definitions of the cobordism categories $\cob$ and $\cobd$ and state the main results about their homotopy types from \cite{GMTW(2009)} and \cite{Genauer(2008)} respectively.
-In section 3, we discuss the bivariant $A$-theory of a fibration and study some of its properties.
-Only very special instances of bivariant $A$-theory will appear in the proofs of the main results, however we hope that the discussion of section 3 will also be of independent interest.
+In section 3 and appendix A, we discuss the bivariant $A$-theory of a fibration and study some of its properties.
+Only very special instances of bivariant $A$-theory will appear in the proofs of the main results, however we hope that the results here will also be of independent interest.
 In section 4, we review the construction of the $A$-theory coassembly map and recall the definition of the parametrized $A$-theory Euler characteristic from \cite{Dwyer-Weiss-Williams(2003)}, \cite{Williams(2000)}.
-In section 5, we prove the main results of the paper, answering questions (1) and (2) above.
-In section 6, we end with a couple of remarks about the generalization of the B\"okstedt-Madsen map to cobordism categories with tangential structures, and the connection with the work of Tillmann \cite{Tillmann(1999)} where an analogous map was defined in the case of (a discrete version of) the oriented $2$-dimensional cobordism category.
+In section 5, we prove the main results of the paper, answering Questions (1) and (2) above.
+Finally, in section 6, we end with a couple of remarks.
+First, we explain how our result generalize to cobordism categories with arbitrary tangential structures, and second, we comment on the connection with the work of Tillmann \cite{Tillmann(1999)} where a map analogous to the B\"okstedt-Madsen map was defined in the case of (a discrete version of) the oriented $2$-dimensional cobordism category.